py5coding/py5book/reference/py5shader_set.md

 set(
     name: str,  # the name of the uniform variable to modify
-    vec: JArray(JBoolean),  # modifies all the components of an array/vector uniform variable /,
+    vec: Iterator[bool],  # modifies all the components of an array/vector uniform variable /,
 ) -> None

 set(
     name: str,  # the name of the uniform variable to modify
-    vec: Py5Vector,  # vector of values to modify all the components of an array/vector uniform variable /,
+    vec: Iterator[float],  # 1D numpy array of values to modify all the components of an array/vector uniform variable /,
 ) -> None

 set(
     name: str,  # the name of the uniform variable to modify
-    vec: npt.NDArray[np.floating],  # 1D numpy array of values to modify all the components of an array/vector uniform variable
+    vec: Iterator[float],  # 1D numpy array of values to modify all the components of an array/vector uniform variable
-    /,
+    ncoords: int,  # number of coordinates per element, max 4 /,
 ) -> None

 set(
     name: str,  # the name of the uniform variable to modify
-    vec: npt.NDArray[np.floating],  # 1D numpy array of values to modify all the components of an array/vector uniform variable
+    vec: Iterator[int],  # 1D numpy array of values to modify all the components of an array/vector uniform variable /,
-    ncoords: int,  # number of coordinates per element, max 4 /,
 ) -> None

 set(
     name: str,  # the name of the uniform variable to modify
-    vec: npt.NDArray[np.integer],  # 1D numpy array of values to modify all the components of an array/vector uniform variable
+    vec: Iterator[int],  # 1D numpy array of values to modify all the components of an array/vector uniform variable
-    /,
+    ncoords: int,  # number of coordinates per element, max 4 /,
 ) -> None

 set(
     name: str,  # the name of the uniform variable to modify
-    vec: npt.NDArray[np.integer],  # 1D numpy array of values to modify all the components of an array/vector uniform variable
+    vec: Py5Vector,  # vector of values to modify all the components of an array/vector uniform variable /,
-    ncoords: int,  # number of coordinates per element, max 4 /,
 ) -> None